xarantolus/rockit/README.md

 ### Features
 - List upcoming launches and events (e.g. space station activity)
-- Show launch/event details and a countdown
+- Show launch/event details and a countdown (including the date and time in your local timezone)
 - List latest space news articles
 - Subscribe to launches to receive notifications before liftoff
 - Localization for English and German (UI only, data is in English)